Seaside Dinner at the Beautiful Sea Salt Lounge

 Once you crossed back the very busy street, someone will welcome you at the entrance and walk you to the lounge.
 The lounge is a circular bar lit under what is now a signature awning white roof of Phuket beach bars.
-The bar is surrounded by comfortable ‘Salas’ and sofas set on artificial grass on one side, and an artificial beach on the other.
+The bar is surrounded by comfortable ‘salas’ and sofas set on artificial grass on one side, and an artificial beach on the other.
 If you are lucky you might even get some of these very popular sofas surrounded by water (see photo below).
-They sure look tempting and exotic but they looked a little too deep to our taste, making it difficult to enjoy the sea view just next to us.
+They sure look tempting and exotic but they looked a little too deep to our taste, making it difficult to enjoy the sea view just next to it.

 Sea Salt Lounge is a great place to enjoy cocktails with music while admiring the sunset over the sea.
 Once done with your evening drinks, it’s time to move to the dining table you were smart enough to reserve as soon as you walked in, or even book in advance at 076 623 555 as the place seems to be getting popular.

 The restaurant area is beautifully designed, with an indoor and an outdoor section.
 The outdoor area set under immense trees was the most appealing to us, and we sat just next to the sea.
 It was truly beautiful.

 Menu is quite large with a mix of seafood and meats grilled on charcoal.
 We started with Taiwanese Popcorn Chicken (250 baht) and these were very nice with a local beer (140 baht) and a cocktail (270 baht).
 To give you an idea of the drinks price range, a Coke is 100 baht and a Perrier 140 baht.

 We then ordered their big seafood platter (3,350 baht + taxes) that included big prawns, imported lobsters, blue crabs, squid, grilled fish and mussels.
 That dish was a hit and miss.
 Fish and squid were perfectly cooked, but mussels were under-cooked, and lobster had that watery texture of frozen seafood.
 Next time we’ll probably go for the meat, maybe a Tomahawk at 2,950 baht.